This article was last updated on Oct. 25, 2019.

 - See relevant information related to your specific coverage

 If you're not registered for myWellmark yet, it only takes a couple minutes.
-All you need is your Wellmark ID card and an email address.

 Take myWellmark on-the-go